naijasecforce/blog.github.io/_posts/2019-11-26-security-assessment-career-path.md

 author: Mosimilolu
 categories: [ Career Path, Security Assessment ]
 tags: [Career path, naijasecforce]
-image: ../assets/images/shell_lunchbox_1.jpg
+image: ../assets/images/career-path-series.png
 description: "Career path in cybersecurity."
 featured: true
 hidden: true
 rating: 4.5
 ---
-With a lot of people trying to venture into cybersecurity,Mosimisola has put together a career series where she interviews cybersecurity professionals in various career paths with the hope of providing some answers to aspiring cybersecurity professionals.
+Mosimilolu has put together a career series where she interviewed cybersecurity professionals in various career paths with the hope of providing some answers as regards cybersecurity.

 # Security Assessment

 Security assessments are periodic exercises that test your organization’s security preparedness.
 They include checks for vulnerabilities in your IT systems and business processes, as well as recommending steps to lower the risk of future attacks.
-Security assessments are also useful for keeping your systems and policies up to date.
+Security assessments are also useful for keeping your systems and policies up to date.It also identifies, assesses, and implementing key security controls.

 ## Precious Silas